tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “Upper Ahote Falls”, Eric clarified, “It hasn’t been active since the late 60’s.”

 And so we joined the thronging crowd…up Pleasant Valley…along Soldiers Trail and through Crescent Pass…until we finally reached an enclosed area that looked like the end of a very large stone hallway.
 It was packed with people, all of whom seemed to be looking up at the sheer cliff-face at its opposite end.
-There was a trickling of water coming down from its top, and people were taking fake showers underneath and splashing others nearby.
+There was a trickling of water coming down from its top, and people were taking fake showers underneath and splashing their friends.

 The rain, which had lessened to a light pattering during our hike up, suddenly decided to unleash itself again, and the passage was bombarded by a torrential downpour.
 Everyone took shelter under the eaves of the overarching cliffs, huddled together and talking excitedly as the flow of the falling water strengthened.
 And then, as if someone had lowered a dam wall up above, a sudden surge of water came rushing over the cliff and the waterfall sprang back to life.
 There was a tumultuous uproar — cheering and clapping and singing from every direction — and many people went out to dance in the rain.